MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ## How to remove the background service for Microsoft Search in Bing after it’s been installed

 You don’t need to remove the background service to revert back to back the original search engine settings.
-Your users can use the simple [On/Off](#change-whether-bing-is-the-default-search-engine-for-google-chrome) toggle or you can [clear the setting in the Microsoft 365 admin center](#configure-the-setting-in-the-microsoft-365-admin-center-to-allow-the-extension-to-be-installed) which effects all users in your organization.
+Your users can use the simple [On/Off](#change-whether-bing-is-the-default-search-engine-for-google-chrome) toggle or you can [clear the setting in the Microsoft 365 admin center](#configure-the-setting-in-the-microsoft-365-admin-center-to-allow-the-extension-to-be-installed) that affects all users in your organization.

 But if you want, you can remove the background service from the device.
 If the extension is installed on the device, then uninstalling the background service also removes the extension.
 Bing will no longer be set as the default search engine.
 Also, the background service won't be installed again in a future update of Microsoft 365 Apps for enterprise.